Science Centered on Students

 Education for an Interdisciplinary World

-For the first time in the College's history, our biology, chemistry, computer science, neuroscience, mathematics, physics, psychology, exercise science and pre-health disciplines will be housed under one roof.
-Centralizing the entire North Central science division in one large facility will break down barriers that have traditionally isolated academic departments and inhibited the free exchange of ideas.
-By carefully positioning learning spaces near faculty offices and public gathering areas, we'll ensure a constant and fluid exchange of ideas between students and faculty—among all disciplines.
+For the first time in the College's history, our biology, chemistry, computer science, neuroscience, mathematics, physics, psychology, exercise science and pre-health disciplines are housed under one roof.
+Centralizing the entire North Central science division in one large facility breaks down barriers that have traditionally isolated academic departments and inhibited the free exchange of ideas.
+By carefully positioning learning spaces near faculty offices and public gathering areas, ensures a constant and fluid exchange of ideas between students and faculty—among all disciplines.

 Science on Display

-Students of all majors will routinely stop by the Science Center, thanks to thoughtful site selection and interior design.
-Whether they want to have a quick snack, meet other students for team projects, or just take a shortcut from the residence halls to the library, students will see science demonstrated at every turn—through lab windows, in halls lined with displays and white boards, in the rain garden outside, and more.
-Giving nonscience students plenty of opportunities to appreciate “science on display” is one more way the building will enrich the culture of the entire College community.
+Students of all majors routinely stop by the Science Center, thanks to thoughtful site selection and interior design.
+Whether they want to have a quick snack, meet other students for team projects, or just take a shortcut from the residence halls to the library, students see science demonstrated at every turn—through lab windows, in halls lined with displays and white boards, in the rain garden outside, and more.
+Offering students of all disciplines plenty of opportunities to appreciate “science on display” is one more way the building enriches the culture of the entire College community.

 A Resource for All

-Extending North Central’s academic core to Chicago Avenue, this new landmark’s contemporary, open design will elevate the campus’s profile in the immediate community and beyond.
+Extending North Central’s academic core to Chicago Avenue, this new landmark’s contemporary, open design has elevated the campus’s profile in the immediate community and beyond.

-Beyond serving the students of tomorrow, the Center will be a resource for the area’s teachers, families and greater community.
-From businesses seeking the best-trained interns and employees to industries needing access to cutting-edge research, the facility promises to have a profound impact for generations to come.
+In addition to serving the students of tomorrow, the Center is a resource for the area’s teachers, families and greater community.
+From businesses seeking the best-trained interns and employees to industries needing access to cutting-edge research, the facility will have a profound impact for generations to come.